OET - The Occupational English Test

 This course is specifically aimed at those in the medical profession, i.e. nurses, midwives and doctors, whose first language is not English.
 This course would also be appropriate for care workers and ancillary workers.

-At least a pre-intermediate (B2/C1) level is expected in order to start this course.
-If you have a lower level than this, we will provide a course which will bring you up to this level.
+At least an intermediate plus (B2/C1) level is expected in order to start this course.
+If you have a lower level than this, we can provide a course which will bring you up to this level.
 It is not recommended that you take this course if you are not at this level of English.
-This will depend on our initial assessment of your level of English.
+This will depend on an initial assessment of your level of English.
 You will also be expected to complete a substantial amount of guided self-study outside the classroom in order to complete this course successfully.

 - students will achieve a level of English that will enable them to communicate clearly with patients and colleagues

 - students will achieve a level of analytical and reasoning abilities in English which will help them to understand complex medical texts

 - Intensive preparation using Spoken Language through Listening practice.

 - Students develop note-taking skills as well as listening for overall meaning

 - Students are additionally given a cultural awareness of the country in which they intend to practice

 - Students will be able to communicate successfully with both patients and colleagues in a clinical setting.